c1cada-d3v/AVERY-Documentation/README.md

 # AVERY-Documentation
 Avery is a humanoid animatronic designed to sing and gesture to an audience.
 He has digital eyes that look around at random and a mechanical jaw that swings in time with music lyrics.

-He takes inspiration from 1979-era Chuck E. Cheese cyberamic animatronics, the Rock-A-Fire Explosion, and Steve Koci's book "The Ultimate Guide To Do It Yourself Animatronics".
+He takes inspiration from 1979-era Chuck E. Cheese cyberamic animatronics, the Rock-A-Fire Explosion, and Steve Koci's book "The Ultimate Guide To Do-It-Yourself Animatronics".

 This project began when I was about sixteen years old.
 Avery was not intended to be my high school senior engineering project, but I adopted him as such after his prototype was built.